pldcanfly/heimdall/README.md

 A simple tool to monitor HTTP and API-Uptimes and present them in a dashboard.

-Also... learning HTMX and Tailwind.
+Also... trying out HTMX and Tailwind.

 ## Planned